MonikaPandian/mern-chat-app/README.md

 # Chat-Box
 Chat-Box is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+Chat-Box uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+We have one on one chat as well as group chatting functionality in this app.

 # Tech Stack Used
 **Client**: React JS <br/>